3-Mile Resthouse, hiking the Grand Canyon Rim-to-Rim

 Grand Canyon Rim-to-Rim hike safety considerations

 A guided Rim-to-Rim hike in the Grand Canyon is safe.
-Lots of people make the journey safely every year.
-Still, it’s a challenging trip that requires caution and planning.
+Lots of people make the journey safely every year by hiring a mountain guide.
+Still, it’s a challenging trip that requires caution and planning, especially if you prefer to hike this trail on your own.
+But don’t worry.
 Follow these safety considerations, and I can assure you that you’ll have enjoyable memories to bring back home.

 Rim to Rim heat precautions